MikaEleFant/PyWave-Slasher/README.md

 # PyWave-Slasher

 A 2D action scroller game created with the Pygame library.
-Heavily referencing Coder's Legacy's tutorial online, it offers a unique twist on action games by forcing players to only use magic as well as to choose between a wide range of spells for learning.
+Heavily referencing Coder's Legacy's tutorial online for now, I intend to create a unique game by putting my own twist on the mechanics and enemies of this game.

 Work In Progress.